fejossandor/ROC_CSE/README.md

 1. `loadExperiment()` loads the chosen trial-list file, and the experimental blocks are handed over to the timeline in the order in which they were generated.
 2. `startExperiment()` then assembles the whole timeline and starts it with `jsPsych.run()`.

-3. The timeline begins with preloading the images, followed by the language selection (the choice sets a `language` variable, and every later screen returns its Hungarian or English text according to it).
-Afterwards the initial stages of the experiments come, including welcome trials, instructions screens etc.
+3. The timeline begins with preloading the images, followed by the language selection (the choice sets a `language` variable, and every trial later returns Hungarian or English text according to it).
+Afterwards, the introductory stage of the experiments are included, featuring the welcome trial, instructions screens etc.

 4. One trial consists of two timeline elements.
 The fixation trial displays a cross for 500 ms and then a blank screen, occupying 650 ms altogether, and accepts no responses.
 The ROK trial follows, presenting the moving objects for a maximum of 1500 ms; the trial ends as soon as one of the four response keys (`a`, `e`, `n`, `k`) is pressed.

-    **The ROK trial.** The objects are 40 images, of a size of 7% of the aperture width, moving at 9% of the aperture width per second, with 60% of them moving in the coherent direction and the remaining 40% in random directions.
+    **The ROK trial:** The objects are 40 images, of a size of 7% of the aperture width, moving at 9% of the aperture width per second, with 60% of them moving in the coherent direction and the remaining 40% in random directions.
 The condition label of the trial determines the coherent direction of movement, the coherent orientation of the objects, and the correct key.
 Congruency is implemented through the `coherence_orientation`: on congruent trials all objects are oriented in the direction of movement, whereas on incongruent trials all of them are oriented in the opposite direction.
 In `ROK_CSE_words.js`, the orientation is interpreted by the direction that the word indicates, therefore `coherence_orientation` is always set to 100.

 5. **Data** Only those rows are kept in the output which are marked for collection:
         - the responses of interest and the questionnaire items
         - variables recorded by the ROK plugin: the response key, the reaction time, the correct key, the coherent direction of movement and the coherent orientation
-        — congruency of the trial
+        - congruency of the trial
-        - hether the response was correct
+        - whether the response was correct
         - identifier of the trial within the block

 For detailed information about the design, please visit the [preregistration](https://osf.io/qv523/overview) of the project on OSF.